motivated2die/soundux-remote/README.md

 A fork of the [Soundux cross-platform soundboard](https://github.com/Soundux/Soundux) with a new remote functionality for controlling your soundboard from any device on your local network.

 > **I'm in no way affiliated with the (awesome!) original Soundux project or the team behind it!** This is an unofficial modified version mainly built and tested for Windows!
 For infos on how to install or use the original desktop app, visit their site https://soundux.rocks
+>
+> Also, this is a side project born of necessity.
+I can't actively maintain this and bugs are to be expected, so this tool comes with **zero** promises or warranty.
+Still think you'll like it tho c:

-## How to use the Soundux Web Remote! 🚀
+## How to use the Soundux Web Remote

 This nifty feature lets you control your Soundux soundboard from any device with a web browser on your **local network** – think your phone 📱, tablet 📟, or another computer 💻, without needing to install anything extra on those devices.